International-Data-Spaces-Association/IDS-testbed/Testbed/PreparingPreconfiguredSetup.md

 Insert the recipient url of Connector A
 > https://connectora:8080/api/ids/data

-Left the elementId remains empty because the id of the requested resource is not known .
+Left the elementId remains empty because the id of the requested resource is not known.

 The response body should give code 200 and be euqivalent to the following:
 ```json